intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 clients to servers, and can function even when clients are no longer connected.
 Privacy Pass is an example of a case that can be either interactive or not, depending on if tokens can be cached and reused.
-CONNECT-style proxying and Oblivious HTTP require bidirectional and interactive communication.
+CONNECT-style proxying and Oblivious HTTP often require bidirectional and interactive communication.

 # A Survey of Protocols using Partitioning